ThomPoppins/MERN-Enterprise-Search/README.md

     - Type: Array
     - Required: false
     - Default: []
-    - Description: Corresponds with messages in the `messages` collection `ObjectId`'s
+    - Description: Corresponds with messages in the `messages` collection `ObjectId`'s of `Message` documents.
+Still need to decide on the messages' format and data structure.

-// TODO: GA HIER VERDER MET DESCRIPTIONS

 36. **Notifications:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of notification objects associated with the company.
+    - Description: An array of corresponding `Notification` documents'

 37. **Events:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of event objects associated with the company.
+    - Description: `ObjectId`'s corresponding to `Event` documents in the `events` collection.
+Events could be anything that is organized  and it is still to decide in which many ways and configurations events could be created by users of the application.

 38. **Tasks:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of task objects associated with the company.
+    - Description: Array of `ObjectId`'s of `Task` documents in the `tasks` collection.
+Could be anything a user or company could have to do and I will decide later on all the functionalities and data structure of tasks later on.

 39. **Invoices:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of invoice objects associated with the company.
+    - Description: Array of `Invoice` document `ObjectId`'s in the `invoices` collection. `Invoice` data structure has to be decided on yet.

 40. **Orders:**
     - Type: Array
     - Required: false
     - Default: []
-    - Description: An array of order objects associated with the company.
+    - Description: Array of `Order` document `ObjectId`'s in the `orders` collection which will contain all kind of orders users and companies could make and contains information of all order specific data like order status and much more.

 41. **Payments:**
     - Type: Array
     - Required: false
     - Unique: true
     - Default: []
-    - Description: An array of payment objects associated with the company.
+    - Description: Array of `Payment` document `ObjectId`'s in the `payments` collection which keeps track of all financial transactions between everybody.

 42. **Main Image ID:**
     - Type: String
     - Required: false
     - Default: ""
-    - Description: The main image ID corresponding to the Image model.
+    - Description: The main image should be the first thing people see when searching for a company and should be the *eye catcher* of the company to attract people to look into them.
+This is meant to be a different image then the company logo, the logo is also displayed in the first glance of a user searching for a company but smaller in a corner (something like that).

 43. **Images:**
     - Type: Array
     - Required: false
     - Description: An array of image objects associated with the company.

 *Aditional fields:*

 - **timestamps**